Buriram United F.C.: Strike back

 In August 2016, club owner Newin Chidchob admitted he was disappointed that his team's bid to defend their league title that season was over.
-Buriram United then appointed Serbian Ranko Popović as the club manager to fill the vacant role after the dismissal of Afshin Ghotbi and former coach Bozidar Bandovic returned as the technical director of the club.
+Buriram United then appointed Serbian Ranko Popović as the club manager to fill the vacant role after the dismissal of Iranian head coach Afshin Ghotbi and former coach Božidar Bandović returned as the technical director of the club.

-In June 2017, Ranko Popović has resigned as coach after receiving a three-month ban by the Thai FA for slapping the face of Bangkok United physio Andy Schillinger following a heated argument after Buriram beat the capital side 2–1.
-Buriram United announced that they promoted Bozidar Bandovic to head coach from his position as technical director of football.
+In June 2017, Ranko Popović has resigned as head coach after receiving a three-month ban by the Thai FA for slapping the face of Bangkok United physio Andy Schillinger following a heated argument after Buriram United beat the capital side 2–1.
+Buriram United announced that they promoted Božidar Bandović to head coach from his position as technical director of football.
 In the same year, the club won the 2017 Thai League 1 and created history by claiming 86 points - the club's highest points in a single season.

-In 2018, after finishing champions in the 2017 Thai League season, Buriram secured direct qualification into the 2018 AFC Champions League.
-In the group stages, a home, Buriram beat Cerezo Osaka 2–0 and Jeju United 1–0 and drew 1–1 Guangzhou Evergrande.
-The club lost 4–3 on aggregate in the Round of 16, against Korean side Jeonbuk Hyundai Motors.
+In 2018, after finishing as league champions in the 2017 season, Buriram secured direct qualification into the 2018 AFC Champions League.
+In the group stages, a home, Buriram beat Japanese club Cerezo Osaka 2–0 and Korean club Jeju United 1–0 and drew 1–1 with Chinese club Guangzhou Evergrande.
+The club lost 4–3 on aggregate in the round of 16, against Korean side Jeonbuk Hyundai Motors.
 In the same year, Buriram comfortably retained the 2018 Thai League 1 title with a record 87 points.
 Bozidar Bandovic received Thai League 1 Coach of the Year Award at the end of the season.